Thermal properties of charge noise sources: Experiments

-To investigate in greater detail the connection between charge noise and bias conditions indicated by Exp.\,B, we performed Exp.\,C in which we measured the low-temperature saturation level of the charge noise at 315 bias points, each with different values of $V_b$ and $I_{SET}$ [Fig.\,\ref{device_and_spectra_and_biaspoints}(d)].
-The total measurement time was 12.6 hours, and the bias points were applied in random order to avoid any influence of drift on the measurement parameters.
+To investigate in greater detail the connection between charge noise and bias voltage and current found in \emph{Exp.\,B}, we performed \emph{Exp.\,C} for S1, in which we measured the low-temperature saturation level of the charge noise at 315 bias points, each with a different value of $V_b$ and $I_{SET}$ [Fig.\,\ref{device_and_spectra_and_biaspoints}(d)].
+Each spectrum was averaged 100 times.
+The total measurement time was 12.6 hours, and the bias points were applied in random order to avoid any influence of measurement drift on the data.